Lower bounding the MaxCut of high girth 3-regular graphs using the QAOA: Analyzing time-complexity

 In this section, when we analyze the time complexity of running the QAOA on a quantum computer at fixed $p$, we imagine running with fixed parameters $\paramv$ given in advance.
 There is no outer loop variational search.
 The quantum circuit uses $|V(G)|$ qubits, with $O(|E(G)|)=O(|V(G)|)$ gates and constant circuit depth.

 After running the QAOA circuit and performing a measurement in the computational basis, we obtain a cut of the graph that depends on the measurement outcome.
 The expected value of the cut size is $|E(G)| \tilde{c}_{\rm edge}(p)$.
 We can also ask for a guarantee that the cut is above (the floor of) this expected value with high probability.
 To that end, repeat the QAOA circuit and measurement many times and record the best outcome.
 The probability of sampling a cut size of at least $\floor {|E(G)| \tilde{c}_{\rm edge}(p)}$ with a single sample is at least $1/|E(G)|$.
-So with $O(|E(G)|)$ repetitions, we obtain a sample with cut at least $\floor {|E(G)| \tilde{c}_{\rm edge}(p)}$, with probability at least $2/3$ (or any constant probability below 1).
+To see this, let $C\in\{0,1,\ldots,|E(G)|\}$ denote the cut size obtained from a single sample, and denote $C_0=\floor{ |E(G)|\,\tilde c_{\rm{edge}}(p)}$, with $p_0 := \Pr\!\big(C \ge C_0\big)$.
+We calculate